 Terry is owner of Sunrift Adventures, which since 1980 has been a destination for outdoors lovers, selling kayaks, canoes, trail bikes and all manner of clothing and accessories.
 He laughs when he considers how his passion - and his adopted hometown - have changed.

 "Thirty years ago, only a small percentage cared about (outdoors adventures)," he says.
 "Nowadays, I think it's a majority.
 And it's only fitting that Travelers Rest be a gateway to the South Carolina and North Carolina mountains."

-Along with the McCarrells’ café, about a dozen establishments line the manicured Main Street, including Tandem, a French-style creperie; ice cream shop Cool Mama’s; TReat’s, a smoothies and juice bar ; plus the Whistle Stop at The American Café, Shortfield’s, Sidewall Pizza, Upcountry Provisions, Duke’s Doggs and others serving meals throughout the day and week.
+These days, more than a dozen establishments line Travelers Rest's manicured Main Street, including Tandem, a French-style creperie; ice cream shop Cool Mama's; TReat's, a smoothies and juice bar ; plus the Whistle Stop at The American Café, Shortfield's, Sidewall Pizza, Upcountry Provisions, Duke's Doggs and others serving meals throughout the day and week.

 Now he is doing a thriving business competing with chains such as Half Moon, Appalachian Outfitters and REI.
 Sunrift stocks more kayaks than any outlet in South Carolina and sells an average of 600 a year.

 "The sidewalks used to roll up after 5 p.m.," Terry says.
 "It's nice to have more activity now, and it helps having the restaurants and brewery."